harrisonglotz/nrhp/README.md

 Create the database by running create_nrhp_db.py:
 ```
-python3 create_nrhp_db.py  #run weekly to update new listings
+$ python3 create_nrhp_db.py  #run weekly to update new listings
 ```
-In the same directory of the newly created .sqlite database, run the query script:
+In the same directory of the newly created .sqlite database, run the search script:
 ```
-python3 search_nrhp.py
+$ python3 search_nrhp.py
 ```
-In it's current form, the query script will return all listings in a given locality and give the user an option to access the nomination form through the national archives.
-The program will eventually have support for all of the listing attributes.
+In it's current form, the query script will return all listings in a given locality and give the user an option to access the address/location and external link for further research.

 ```
+$ python3 search_nrhp.py
 Enter state: virginia
 Enter county (leave blank if city): greene
 Enter city (leave blank if county):